garybgenett/gary-os/README.md

   | [Virtual] | Run virtualized on any platform, for [Building] or testing

 All standard Linux kernel parameters are valid.
-In addition, GaryOS has added `groot_size`, which specifies the initial amount of memory reserved for the filesystem if something other than the default is desired at boot time.
-Full details on this parameter are in [Loader].
+In addition, GaryOS has added a number of `groot*` options, which specify the initial amount of memory reserved for the filesystem and other aspects of the boot process.
+Full details on these parameters are in [Filesystem] and [Loader].

 ### Linux ######################################################################
 [Linux]: #linux